oscardelben/rawler/README.txt

 Rawler will only parse pages with content type 'text/html', but it will check for the response code of every link.

-Rawler writes to $stdout and in the future it will be possible for which status code to notify.
+Rawler writes to $stdout and in the future it will be possible to specify for which status code to notified.

-Please note: I had to temporarily remove url encoding in order to resolve some issues, so if you find any issue, please let me know.
-I'm also going to use Mechanizer for parsing pages with the next release.

 == SYNOPSIS: